Sanshain/ts-keys-compiler/README.md

 let ks = Object.getOwnPropertyNames<typeof ab>(ab)        // ("a" | "b")[]
 ```

-will be converted (in compile time) to
+will be converted (in compile time) to:

 ```ts
 var ab = { a: 1, b: 1 };